-This quiet loop starts in downtown Hayward and winds through two canyons near CSU Hayward.
-The trail runs through a narrow greenbelt interlaced between residential neighborhoods, but it feels surprisingly remote, like a bit of the wilderness in the suburbs.
+This quiet loop starts in downtown Hayward and winds through two canyons near the Cal State campus.
+The trail runs through a narrow greenbelt interlaced between residential neighborhoods, but it feels surprisingly remote, with only a very few places where you can see any of the surrounding developments.
+It's like a bit of wilderness in the suburbs.

 The main drawback of the loop is that there's only one possible route and no great views or other big payoff, so the hike can feel a bit constrained.
 On the other hand, the route is almost entirely wooded; in fact, it's the only fully- or even mostly-wooded hike in the Hayward area, making it a good option on hot summer days.
 Overall, this is a surprisingly enjoyable suburban park.